FabriceSalvaire/Pyterate/doc/sphinx/source/user-guide.rst

 static documentation, while a IPython Notebook permits to modify the content in live.
 In fact both approaches are complementary.

-The program *generate-rst-examples* walks recursively through a directory, *examples* by default, and processes each Python file.
+The program *pyterate* walks recursively through a directory, *examples* by default, and processes each Python file.
 To skip a file, add :code:`#skip` at the first or second line of the file.